6 Inflammatory Foods to Avoid and What to Eat Instead

 Do this instead:

-An easy way to fight inflammation is to eat in a way that actually supports a healthy inflammation response in your body.
+An easy way to help fight inflammation is to eat in a way that actually supports good health.
 There are a few ways to do this:

 Eat high-quality foods

 Fill your plate with high-quality foods like grass-fed meats, leafy greens and other unprocessed veggies, healthy fats and fatty fish like mackerel and sardines.
-On top of the anti-inflammatory health benefits, these foods are also delicious and can help improve your overall wellness.
+On top of their general health benefits, these foods are also delicious and can help improve your overall wellness.

 Follow a keto diet

-A high-fat, low-carb ketogenic diet can help support a healthy inflammation response.
+A high-fat, low-carb ketogenic diet may help with inflammation.[11]
 To get started, read this Guide to the Keto Diet for Beginners.

 Get more omegas in your diet